top of page

 1511878_10205762680092089_2679955538945574114_o_edited_edited.jpg

-In 2010, Carroll along of a group of people with lived experience in recover participated in the initiative step-UP Baltimore was created by former Baltimore City Mayor Stephanie Rawlings-Blake.
-In the spring of 2011, thru the leadership of Baltimore Health System Baltimore (BHSB), the Baltimore Recovery Corp (BRC) was launched.
+In 2010, Carroll, along with a group of people with lived experience in recovery, participated in the initiative step-UP Baltimore, which was created by former Baltimore City Mayor Stephanie Rawlings-Blake.
+In the spring of 2011, through the leadership of Baltimore Health System Baltimore (BHSB), the Baltimore Recovery Corp (BRC) was launched.

-Carroll was the Director of the Baltimore Recovery Corp, which embraced and recognized the value of individuals and family members who experienced substance use, mental health and or behavioral-health conditions in recovery as a resource to others seeking recovery.
-The BRC provided a national Peer Recovery Advocate training for persons in recovery who often faced with stigma, limitations and barriers for employment.
+Carroll was the Director of the Baltimore Recovery Corp, which embraced and recognized the value of individuals and family members who experienced substance use, mental health, and or behavioral health conditions in recovery as a resource to others seeking recovery.
+The BRC provided a national Peer Recovery Advocate training for persons in recovery often faced with stigma, limitations, and barriers to employment.

-Based on his efforts, BRC Peer Recovery Coaches were recognized as a resource gaining attention from local and state entities expanding to a robust paid workforce with Baltimore City. and surrounding areas.
+Based on his efforts, BRC Peer Recovery Coaches were recognized as a resource gaining attention from local and state entities, expanding to a robust paid workforce in Baltimore City and surrounding areas.

-Carroll, director of the Baltimore Recovery Corp trained over 200 hundred individuals and family members in recovery.
+Carroll, the Baltimore Recovery Corp director, trained over 200 individuals and family members in recovery.

-Carroll C. Conquest, BA, RCP was a leader within the Recovery Movement.
+Carroll C. Conquest, BA, RCP, was a leader in the Recovery Movement.

 carloshardy_edited_edited.jpg